West Trenton Line: Stations

 The West Trenton Line includes the following stations north of the Center City Commuter Connection; stations indicated with a gray background are closed.
 The train expresses from Bethayres to Temple University inbound on some trains in the morning and expresses outbound from Temple University to Bethayres on some trains in the evening.

 Ridership

-Between FY 2008–FY 2019 yearly ridership on the West Trenton Line has held steady at 3.3–3.5 million, except for a dip to 3 million in FY 2018.
+Between FY 2013–FY 2019 yearly ridership on the West Trenton Line held steady at 3.3–3.5 million, except for a dip to 3 million in FY 2018, before collapsing during the COVID-19 pandemic.